-The academic calendar at Calvin College forms the typical 4-1-4 plan consisting of two semesters, each approximately four months in length, plus a onemonth interim term in January.
+The academic calendar at Calvin College forms the typical 4-1-4 plan consisting of two semesters, each approximately four months in length, plus a one-month interim term in January.
 During each of the two semesters, students normally take four courses and during the interim, one course.
-All courses are of equal academic value.
 A reading recess during the first semester and the spring vacation during the second provide an opportunity for students to do research and to complete major projects.
 As part of the 4-1-4 program an honors program has been established for the superior student as well as a special program of assistance for students admitted on probation.